signal-noise/deploybot/README.md

 ## Installation

-Set up an AWS account

-Set up a GH app

-Set up Slack app

-Get AWS Key and Secret
-Get GH App PK and ID
-Get Slack App signing secret, webhook url, team ID
-Get CircleCI API token
+Set up an AWS account, following the [Serverless documentation](https://serverless.com/framework/docs/providers/aws/guide/credentials/).
+Get the Access Key and Secret, and save them to your `~.aws/credentials` file under the `deploybot` profile if you intend to deploy manually (recommended).
+Uncomment the resources section of `serverless.yml` and deploy so that you have live endpoints, then re-comment the DynamoDB tables, as you can't redeploy over the top of them.
+You'll need to manually create the GSI for the deployments table defined in the YAML file as that doesn't seem to be working via serverless; you'll also need to explicitly allow the created Role to access the index via IAM.

+Set up a GitHub app for your organisation; navigate to your organisation settings, go to GitHub Apps and create a new one.
+Fill in the Name, Description and Homepage fields, then add the endpoint for your `github_event` function to the Webhook URL field.
+You then need to install it; ideally to all repositories.
+You'll need to get the App's `ID` and `Private Key` as well as its `Installation ID`.

+Set up a [Slack app](https://api.slack.com/apps/) and enable `Incoming Webhooks`, `Interactive Components` (add the `slack_interactive` endpoint here) and `Slash Commands` (the `slack_command` endpoint goes in here).
+You'll need the Slack App Signing Secret, Webhook URL, and Team ID.

+Log in to your CircleCI accoutn and generate a personal API token.

+---

-configure circleci project for auto-deploy
+configure circleci project for auto-deploy - see other readme

-npm i
+`npm i`

 optionally install docker...(nb circleci)